 The last church John writes to is the church at Laodicea.
 This city was further southeast of Philadelphia and almost due east of Ephesus.
 It was an expansive, wealthy city situated near hot springs and built on a major highway.

 Laodicea’s central location made it a commercial and banking center specializing in medicine and the black wool trade.
 John used these trades in his admonishments to the Christians at Laodicea.

 John tells the church at Laodicea that they are neither hot nor cold and don’t know what real wealth is.
 He encourages them to repent and promises rewards of real wealth to those who do.

 Today the ruins of Laodicea are near the modern city of Denizli.
 The ancient town was heavily damaged in an earthquake in 600 AD, but you can still walk some of the roads and see the ruins of the historic buildings.
 The nearby city Denizli is home to about 500,000 people.

 Discover the Seven Churches of Revelation for Yourself

-The seven churches of Revelation were in desperate need of hope and guidance at the time John wrote to them.
+The Seven Churches of Revelation were in desperate need of hope and guidance when John wrote to them.
 His message gave them that hope through allegories they would understand.
 And today, the ruins of those cities and their churches serve as a powerful reminder to Christians of what the early church endured.

-If you’d like to see these seven churches for yourself, check out the rest of our site at Made in Turkey tours.
+If you’d like to see these seven churches for yourself, check out this sample biblical tour of Turkey covering the seven churches.
 We have different options for a small group tour or a private guided tour in all the major historical areas of Turkey, including Istanbul, Troy, Ephesus, and more.
 Contact us today to discover the wonders of the ancient world for yourself.